 - Alternate Universe: The continuity remains more or less the same as the 1990s era of the Marvel Universe, with changes occurring only when an X-Man makes a life-changing decision (Peter Rasputin beginning a relationship with The Black Widow).
 Interestingly, recent 616 events are also covered and better explained or abruptly ended.
 (The dwindling Mutant population and Storm's marriage.)
 It's officially Earth-161 of the Marvel Multiverse.

 - Anyone Can Die: The series kicks off with the death of Wolverine, and later kills off Tony Stark, Beast, and Black Panther.

-- Body Horror: Both played straight and inverted in the case of Rogue and Nightcrawler, who essentially swithc powers and apperances when they touch after rogue's powers were amplified by Fabian Cortez.
+- Body Horror: Both played straight and inverted in the case of Rogue and Nightcrawler, who essentially switch powers and appearances when they touch after Rogue's powers were amplified by Fabian Cortez.

 - Cartwright Curse: Jean Grey is having a hard time keeping her boyfriends alive.

-- Cloning Blues: There is at least one Storm clone running around.
+- There is at least one Storm clone running around.
 It's either the Evil Storm or the Kid Storm.
-Actually, it's Perfect Storm — Kid Storm is the real deal, only with her psyche having beeen ripped from her and made into a sentient energy field.
+Actually, it's Perfect Storm — Kid Storm is the real deal, only with her psyche having been ripped from her and made into a sapient energy field.
 By the end of the series there were THREE Storms running around.

 - There's also an evil(er) Sabretooth clone.
 He's leader of the Marauders, an entire team of cloned mutants.